privatenumber/esbuild-loader/README.md

   }
 ```

-### Examples
-If you'd like to see working Webpack builds that use esbuild-loader for basic JS, React, TypeScript, or Next.js, check out the [examples repo](https://github.com/esbuild-kit/esbuild-loader-examples).

 ### Bring your own esbuild (Advanced)

 esbuild-loader comes with a version of esbuild it has been tested to work with.
 However, [esbuild has a frequent release cadence](https://github.com/evanw/esbuild/releases), and while we try to keep up with the important releases, it can get outdated.